 The function of the pump shaft is to transfer the drive energy to the impeller.
 It is forged steel with a machined surface.
 Depending on pump design, it can be overhang type such as in single stage end suction pump or supported at both ends such as between bearing pump.

-To connect pump with driver (Motor/engine/turbine), the coupling is used.
+The coupling is used to connect the pump with the driver (Motor/engine/turbine).
 There are two types of pump couplings used in the pump used in the process plant.

 Fixed or rigid coupling: This type of coupling is used when you have a perfectly aligned driver and pump.
 It is not suitable for most pumps used in process plants.
 If there is misalignment, it will create high stress in the shaft.

 Flexible coupling: This type is regularly used in a pump as this can compensate for some amount of both radial and axial misalignment.

 In the image here, you can see both types of pump coupling.